adityarajsahu/URL-Spam-Classification/README.md

 I created a web application using streamlit where the classification runs in the backend and classifies the input URLs as spam or non-spam.
 I deployed the web application on streamlit cloud.

 Link - https://share.streamlit.io/adityarajsahu/url-spam-classification/main/app.py

+# Further Development

+I have planned to deploy this classification model as a chrome extension, so that the user can access it faster.